Students in the Lower School wear a classic combination of navy, white and khaki in their uniform choices.

 All uniform options can be found on the Land’s End website at www.landsend.com.
 The school ID number is 900114919.
-In addition, clothing bought from stores other than Land’s End can have the crest embroidered at Harbor Specialties on Front Street in Georgetown.
+In addition, clothing bought from stores other than Land’s End can have the crest embroidered at The Harbor Shop on Front Street in Georgetown.

 Middle and Upper School students do not wear uniforms on Monday through Thursday but must comply with the dress code as outlined in the Community Handbook.